 Last Saturday I was finally able to run the Boston Virtual Marathon.
 I was supposed to get it done the previous weekend, but due to the fires here in Northern California, the air quality was in the unhealthy or even hazardous zones.
 It would have been really bad for my lungs if I ran it that weekend.
 However when I found out the Boston Athletic Association extended the time to complete the race, I was very happy.
-It's really great they
+It's really great they were considerate of our health and safety.

 For the marathon, I planned to run a 6.5ish mile lollipop loop that started and ended by my garage.
 This way I could come back and grab my hydration or fuel when needed.
 It worked out nicely having to not carry much and it was nice to not have to use my hydration vest.
 Also, I knew exactly how much I had to run although the last lap, would end at the park close to my house instead of the garage.